SnowyMouse/invader/README.md

   -a --all                     Bludgeon all tags in the tags directory.
   -h --help                    Show this list of options.
   -i --info                    Show license and credits.
+  -j --threads                 Set the number of threads to use for parallel
+                               bludgeoning when using --all.
+Default: CPU
+                               thread count
   -P --fs-path                 Use a filesystem path for the tag path if
                                specifying a tag.
   -t --tags <dir>              Use the specified tags directory.